THE EBRE LANGUAGE –

 Table Of Contents

-This is an unusual article that we hope does not offend anyone.
-Its purpose is to teach an ancient language called Ebre.
-We are told this language is spoken throughout the universe and is much needed on earth at this time.
-Parts of it are already in use on earth, so it is not difficult to learn.
+This article introduces an ancient, universal language called Ebre.
+I am told this language is spoken throughout the universe and is much needed on earth at this time.

 IMPORTANCE OF THIS LANGUAGE

-It is also a spiritual language that will assist your health and your Development.
+Its use will also assist your health and your Development.
 Ebre has built into its structure extensive information about the body that is desperately needed today.

 A power language.
 Speaking the Ebre words spins the 21 energy centers of the body properly and supports their activity.
 This greatly strengthens the body and mind.